 The Company is listed as a Tier 2 mining exploration issuer.
-These consolidated financial statements (the "Financial Statements") present the consolidated operations of the Company and its subsidiary.
-The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico (via its subsidiary).
-At February 29, 2020, the Company had no revenue producing operations and has an accumulated deficit of \$5,363,522 (February 28, 2019 - \$4,861,655) since its inception.
-The Company has cash exploration and evaluation obligations for approximately \$497,000 during twelve months from the end of the reporting year with a working capital of \$239.
+These consolidated financial statements (the "Financial Statements") present the consolidated operations of the Company and its Subsidiary.
+The Company is primarily engaged in the acquisition, exploration and development of mineral properties in Quebec, Canada and in the state of Oaxaca, Mexico (via its Subsidiary).
+At February 28, 2021, the Company had no revenue producing operations and has an accumulated deficit of \$5,606,366 (February 29, 2020 - \$5,363,522) since its inception.
+The Company has cash exploration and evaluation obligations for approximately \$115,000 during twelve months from the end of the reporting year with a working capital of \$667,179.
 These factors indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company will periodically have to raise funds to continue operations and, although it has been successful in doing so in the past, there is no assurance it will be able to do so in the future.

-Subsequent to year ended February 29, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
+During and subsequent to the year ended February 28, 2021, the COVID-19 pandemic has caused significant and negative impact to the global financial markets.
 The Company continues to monitor and assess the impact on its business activities.
 The potential impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.